 Welcome to Better at English!
 This site is devoted to helping non-native speakers improve their English, one step at a time.
-In addition to our Real English Conversations podcast, you’ll find short lessons, listening activities, tips, and advice that can help make learning English an enjoyable part of your day.
-And it’s all FREE!
-(The site is supported by the modest income generated by the ads.)
+In addition to my Real English Conversations podcast, you’ll find short lessons, listening activities, language learning tips, and other info that can help make learning English an enjoyable part of your day.

-My name is Lori Linstruth, and I’m the owner of and principle contributor to Better at English, and the one who talks directly to you in the podcasts.
-My love affair with EFL teaching in 1996, when I tried it as a hobby while living in Indonesia (I lived there for about 18 months).
+My name is Lori Linstruth, and I’m the founder and content creator of Better at English, and the one who talks directly to you in the podcasts.
+My love affair with EFL teaching began in 1996, when I sort of fell into it while living in Indonesia (I lived there for about 18 months).
 To learn more about teaching, I completed the RSA CELTA at The British Institute in Jakarta, and later down the line add a B.S. in Education and an M.A. in English from Vaexjoe University in Sweden.
-All told, I taught EFL off-and-on for about 10 years.
+All told, I taught EFL for about 10 years.
 I also worked as a translator (Swedish to English), focusing mainly on academic papers in Education and the social sciences.

 In 2007 I quit my teaching job and moved to the Netherlands, where I now spend most of my time working behind the scenes in the music business.
 That’s right, the music business!
 It’s truly never too late to “do a 180” and try your hand at something completely different!

 My number one goal with Better at English is this: to nudge you gently outside of your comfort zone and encourage you to take action to improve your English a little bit every day.
 Spending time learning 5 foreign languages (Swedish, Spanish, Dutch, German, Indonesian) with varying degrees of success has shown me that pushing yourself to do things that challenge you is key to continual progress.
 But it’s also the hardest thing to do.